Frequently Asked Questions

 Is Placerville handicapped accessible?

 Yes!
-Please let us help you with any special needs or accommodations you might need at firstname.lastname@example.org
+Please let us help you with any accommodations you might need by email to firstname.lastname@example.org

 Does my camper need to prepare for the audition?
 Will they be cast if they don't?